2002 Nevada Question 2

 Question 2 of 2000 and 2002 is a ballot measure that amended the Nevada Constitution by adding a definition of marriage that prevented same-sex marriages from being conducted or recognized in Nevada.
 The amendment was passed by voter referendum by a margin of 67%-33% on November 5, 2002.
 It was previously approved by 69.6% to 30.4% of voters in 2000; the Nevada Constitution requires two ballot votes for citizen-initiated constitutional amendments.

+In 2020 the amendment was repealed by ballot measure Question 2 that recognized marriage as between couples regardless of gender.

+Campaign

 The measure was heavily influenced by the Church of Jesus Christ of Latter-day Saints (LDS church).
 A Nevada Mormon newspaper Beehive first reported the Coalition for the Protection of Marriage's intent to file an initiative petition in December 1999, and by October 2000 the coalition had raised over $800,000 from mostly Mormon-owned businesses and LDS individuals.
 Mormon leaders had strongly encouraged members through letters with church letterhead to do campaign work and post yard signs distributed at church buildings.

+Text

 The text of the adopted amendment, which is found at Article I, section 21 of the Nevada Constitution, states:

 Only a marriage between a male and female person shall be recognized and given effect in this state.